Mr-Smyth/phorest-techtest-eamonn-smyth/README.md

 ## Automated Testing

 Included are some automated tests to check the controller logic dealing with the return of data to the routes/views.
+Jest was used to implement these tests, and to make sure I wasn't testing Axios, or bombarding the API with calls, I created a mock Axios response in the utils/__mocks__ folder to use in the testing.

 ### To run the tests